-The Gresham Festival of Musical Ideas

-Friday 20 June 2025

-The Gresham Festival of Musical Ideas is a one-day event featuring discussions, presentations, and performances that explore and celebrate the intersection of music with other disciplines.
-In collaboration with Gresham Professors Robin May (Physics), Melissa Lane (Rhetoric), Sarah Hart (former Professor of Geometry), Victoria Baines (IT), and Chris Lintott (Astronomy), the festival examines music's role as a metaphor, language, and tool for understanding the wider world.
-Charting an evolution of musical ideas, the day begins with the biology and co-evolution of human language and music, moves through Ancient Greek philosophies on music's place in society, education, and virtue; and explores the mathematical principles that underpin both the explanation and creation of music.
-We trace the convergent technologies of the 19th-century Jacquard loom and the player piano, before concluding with an exploration projects-tuning our ears to the symphony of the cosmos itself.
+The Gresham Festival of Musical Ideas Friday 20 June 2025 The Gresham Festival of Musical Ideas is a one-day event featuring discussions, presentations, and performances that explore and celebrate the intersection of music with other disciplines.
+In collaboration with Gresham Professors Robin May (Physics), Melissa Lane (Rhetoric), Sarah Hart (former Professor of Geometry), and Chris Lintott (Astronomy), and Professor Morten Kringelbach (Neuroscience), the festival examines music's role as a metaphor, language, and tool for understanding the wider world.
+We will chart an evolution of musical ideas, talking about the biology and co-evolution of human language and music, before moving through Ancient Greek philosophies on music's place in society, education, and virtue.
+We will explore the mathematical principles that underpin both the explanation and creation of music and ask how the brain finds pleasure, meaning, and movement in music.
+We will also discuss the links between music and space-from Pythagoras to contemporary astro-sonification projects-tuning our ears to the symphony of the cosmos itself.
 This is a drop-in event, and attendees are welcome to join any of the events at their convenience.